 “I wish brands better understood that influencers know their audience best.
-Scripting content for an influencer will come across inauthentic to their followers,” shares Katie White, Talent Manager with FYI Talent Management.
+Scripting content for an influencer will come across inauthentic to their followers,” shares Katie White, former Talent Manager with FYI Talent Management.
 Influencers generally don’t engage with brands if they aren’t authentically interested in the product.
 And their followers know it.

 “Most influencers have spent years curating content to grow their following,” explains White.
 “Followers are smart.
 They feel as though they know influencers so intimately and the second something is out of the ordinary, they will spot it and call it out,” explains White.

 In a blog post earlier this year, Priyanki Dayai, an independent content and influencer marketing strategist, explained it best.
 She described that when working with influencers, “…brands have to let go and allow influencers control of the narrative to preserve the authenticity of what is being communicated.”